unoplatform/uno.extensions/doc/Reactive/Reactive.md

 ```

 ### GetAwaiter
-This allows you to use `await` on a _feed_, for instance when you want to capture the current value to use it in a command.
+This allows the use of `await` on a _feed_, for instance when you want to capture the current value to use it in a command.
 ```csharp
 public async ValueTask ShareAlert(CancellationToken ct) {